user1angelo/Middleware/SDK_USABILITY_AUDIT.md

 `SuricataModule.loadConfig()`, `MaltrailModule.loadConfig()`, and this round's
 `Fail2banModule`/`SysmonModule` all follow this pattern).
 A user genuinely can start a module with zero configuration and get reasonable behavior — no 10-flags-to-start problem here.

 ---

+# Part 5 — Future Recommendations

+Prioritized, in the order they'd be worth doing.
+Each ties back to specific evidence earlier in this document rather than being a generic best-practice suggestion.

+**1. Replace `SdkModuleHost`'s hardcoded module list and dispatch chain (highest priority).**
+The single highest-leverage change available: one fix that would flip four dimensions at once (#3, #4, #6, #9 — see Part 3.5 for the full root cause, fix design, and risk assessment).
+Prerequisite before attempting it: build the characterization-test suite described in Part 3.5's migration plan, since none of it exists yet and the current dispatch behavior has no test coverage of its own to protect against regressions.

+**2. Replace `WorkflowMatcher`/`WorkflowLoader`'s hand-rolled string scanner with a real parser.**
+`WorkflowLoader`'s own class comment already admits this ("a simplified implementation...
+For production, consider using SnakeYAML"), and §1.7/Part 2 document two real bugs this caused this session alone: the non-recursive directory scan that silently hid two new workflow files, and the `==`/`!=` case-sensitivity asymmetry (now fixed, but symptomatic of a scanner with no formal grammar).
+A real expression parser (or adopting SnakeYAML for the loader, plus a small expression library — e.g. SpEL or a hand-written recursive-descent parser — for conditions) would remove this entire class of silent-mismatch bug rather than patching instances of it one at a time.

+**3. Add native async support to `CoreSystemApi`.** Documented as a clean miss in Part 4:
+`publishEvent`/`subscribeToEvent` are fully synchronous with no `CompletableFuture` or reactive variant anywhere in `nis-thesis-sdk`, forcing every module to hand-roll its own concurrency.
+Adding an async publish path (even a simple `CompletableFuture<Void> publishEventAsync(Event<?>)`) would close this gap without breaking the existing synchronous API.

+**4. Live-verify the `moduleHealthService.js` Postgres integration end-to-end.** The Penetrability fix (§7 in Part 3) was verified by code review and `node --check` syntax validation only — there was no live Postgres instance or running webapp available in this development environment to exercise the actual query against real data.
+Before relying on this in production, run it against a real `registered_modules` table with at least one embedded and one standalone module registered, and confirm the webapp's `Modules.js` capabilities column renders correctly for both.

+**5. Do not attempt Recommendation #1 without Recommendation #1's own prerequisite.** Worth stating explicitly since it's the highest-value item on this list: skipping the characterization tests to save time is exactly the shortcut that turns a "small, well-understood change" into the kind of high-viscosity, hard-to-reverse mistake this whole document is about.
+The risk section in Part 3.5 is written to be read in full before starting, not skimmed.

+---